qutip/qutip/doc/index.rst

 Table of Contents
 ====================

 These pages contains automatically generated API documentation for QuTiP.
+A PDF version of this text may be found on the `downloads page <http://code.google.com/p/qutip/downloads/list>`_.

-For more information see the `QuTiP project web page`_.
+**For more information see the** `QuTiP project web page`_.

 .. _QuTiP project web page: http://code.google.com/p/qutip